 Also, learn the difference between Looker and Tableau.

 - Tableau saves up a lot of time for data scientists by generating appealing visualizations in lesser time and without coding.

 - Exploratory Data Analysis or EDA is important for data science processes.
 A Data Scientist needs to be able to quickly visualize the data they’re dealing with before creating the model, and Tableau helps with that.

 - Tableau is a great help for summarizing success metrics.
 If your results, score, etc. are stored in an SQL database, then Tableau can quickly visualize your model metrics easily.

 - Tableau integrates really well with SQL Queries.

 Check out the list of Tableau Interview questions!

 Disadvantages of Tableau for Data Science

-- Automation and integration are really important for Data Scientists.
-But, unfortunately, Tableau doesn’t have an integration feature.
-While data Scientists will be automating all their processes and trying to integrate all of them on a single platform so that they can refer to them later, Tableau’s visualization cannot be integrated on the platform.
+- Automation and integration are really important for data scientists.
+Unfortunately, Tableau doesn’t have an integration feature.
+While data Scientists will be automating all their processes and trying to integrate all of them on a single platform so that they can refer to them later, Tableau’s visualization cannot be integrated into the platform.

 - Tableau tends to be slow at times when you have too many tabs or sheets open simultaneously.